Category

 "Painting what the eye sees," "perspective-based viewing," "depicting concrete objects," "art = visual art," "a medium for projecting images"...
 Twentieth-century artists sought to transcend the various conventions that had constrained art in the past.

-The wall dividing what is art and what is not.
+The wall dividing "this is art" from "this is not art."
 This wall also serves to separate the authoritative from the non-authoritative, and the side of authority can eventually become a sanctuary.
 But!
-Could it be that such conventional walls, or the walls within our own minds, were actually illusions?
-Mr. Suenaga clearly expresses the achievements of 20th-century artworks and artists that led us to this realization through six classes.
-Looking back now, the innovations represented by these six works seem interconnected, and that connection is profoundly beautiful.
-It's history's "Connecting the dots."
-What emerged there was a vast, flat world.
+Couldn't we realize that such conventional walls, or the walls within our own minds, were actually illusions?
+Through six classes, Mr. Suenaga clearly expresses the achievements of 20th-century artworks and artists that led us to this realization.Looking back now, the innovations represented by these six works seem interconnected, and that connection is profoundly beautiful.
+It's like "Connecting the dots" of history.
+What emerges is a vast, flat world.

 Flat.
 Meaning anyone can participate.
 A free world without unjust pressure.
 That sounds appealing, but it could also be described as a harsh world without backing.
 It can feel daunting.

-And there's also a major shift occurring outside the realm of art history.
-As society grew more complex, what had been considered the right answers became less applicable.
+And there's also a major shift occurring outside the realm of art history.As society grew more complex, what had been considered the right answers became less applicable.
 Our anxieties gradually grew.
-Then, around 2022, AI suddenly became very familiar.
-Entrusting things to AI might bring some peace of mind, and we felt a little lighter.
+Then, around 2022, AI suddenly became very close to us.
+Entrusting things to AI might bring some relief, and our hearts felt a little lighter.
 But another anxiety began to surface.
 In a world where AI holds sway, what should people, what should I, do?
 It feels a bit daunting.

-That's where Ms. Suenaga's proposal gives us a push: "We have art thinking."
+That's where Ms. Suenaga's proposal gives us a push forward: "We have art thinking."
 Observing her activities over the past few years, I realized she herself embodies and practices art thinking.
 Her very existence felt like the perfect theme.
 In other words, for me, it's the "Seventh Class."
 Learning about Ms. Suenaga's life is like studying living history in real time, which is profoundly meaningful.

 And the roots of Mr. Suenaga's inquiry continue to grow.